Best Local Restaurant

 Strength of recommendation:How enthusiastically and widely would you recommend the establishment?
 Very Good

-Down at the quieter end of Fowey, the Friskney-Bryer's converted boatshed restaurant enjoys oblique views of the comings and goings of small craft out on the creek.
-The main room has one long communal table down the middle, with a kitchen that is not so much open to view as half-protruding into the dining space (the sort of set-up you'd pay a premium for at a boutique hotel 'chef's table').
-Festoon lighting makes the place look bonny as the Cornish dusk descends, and the blackboard menus are cause for unmuted celebration.
-Ethan Friskney-Bryer was head chef here before acquiring the place in February 2024, and remains as committed as ever to the principles of variety and sustainability in seafood.
-It's the kind of place where your fish might well have been caught by one of the chefs.
-The local mussels in garlic butter and cider are a reliably popular draw, preceded perhaps by a plate of pickled anchovies or a clutch of Porthilly rock oysters.
-Main dishes take in perfectly timed white f...
+Down at the quieter end of Fowey, the Friskney-Bryer's converted boatshed restaurant not only enjoys oblique views of the comings and goings of small craft out on the creek, it has also ‘brought great energy’ to the town.
+The main room features a long, communal table down the middle, with a kitchen that is not entirely open to view, but rather half-protruding into the dining space.
+Festoon lighting makes the place look bonny as the Cornish dusk descends, and the blackboard menus are cause for unmuted celebration (note that lunches are for walk-ins only, so arrive early).
+Ethan Friskney-Bryer was head chef here before acquiring the place in February 2024, and remains as committed as ever to seasonality and sustainability, helped by chefs who go out to catch fish and also grow vegetables for the kitchen.
+Porthilly rock oysters au naturel are a reliably popular draw; otherwise, kick off with brown crab rarebit or fried whiting with curried mayo.
+Main dishes might take in Corn...

-Down at the quieter end of Fowey, the Friskney-Bryer's converted boatshed restaurant enjoys oblique views of the comings and goings of small craft out on the creek.
-The main room has one long communal table down the middle, with a kitchen that is not so much open to view as half-protruding into the dining space (the sort of set-up you'd pay a premium for at a boutique hotel 'chef's table').
-Festoon lighting makes the place look bonny as the Cornish dusk descends, and the blackboard menus are cause for unmuted celebration.
+Down at the quieter end of Fowey, the Friskney-Bryer's converted boatshed restaurant not only enjoys oblique views of the comings and goings of small craft out on the creek, it has also ‘brought great energy’ to the town.
+The main room features a long, communal table down the middle, with a kitchen that is not entirely open to view, but rather half-protruding into the dining space.
+Festoon lighting makes the place look bonny as the Cornish dusk descends, and the blackboard menus are cause for unmuted celebration (note that lunches are for walk-ins only, so arrive early).

 Read full reviewSee less